Skip to content

 g_load_libraries=["UIAutomation"];

-Between the open and close brace, add the following command:
+Between the opening and closing braces, add the following command:

 SeS("OK").DoClick();

-Hit the Play button and watch what happens.
+Click the Play button and observe what happens.

-While we have the context of this situation, let's complicate it just a little more to illustrate the intricacy as well as the flexibility of Rapise.
+While we have the context of this situation, let's complicate it slightly to illustrate Rapise's intricacy and flexibility.

 There is a method whose name looks interesting: DoLButtonDown().

-If we were to invoke DoLButtonDown() on the OK object, we would expect this would be the same as DoClick().
+If we were to invoke DoLButtonDown() on the OK object, we might expect this to be the same as DoClick().

 However, go back to the AUT for a moment.
-Using the mouse, press the left mouse button over the OK button but don't take your finger off the left mouse button.
+Using the mouse, press the left mouse button over the OK button, but do not release it.

-The reason for this is that the DoClick() (or DoAction()) events cause the mouse button be clicked as well as released.
+The reason for this is that the DoClick() (or DoAction()) events cause the mouse button to be clicked and released.

-Therefore, we would need to have a pair of events:
+Therefore, we would need a pair of events:

 SeS("OK").DoLButtonDown();